-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-/s/ William E. Sliney William E. Sliney Chief Financial Officer
+/s/ William E. Sliney

+William E. Sliney

+Chief Financial Officer

+(Principal Accounting and Financial Officer)